iresden/paperpile_notion/README.md

 ## INSTRUCTIONS

 #### First, we will start with Github.

+Extra step for Windows:
+Download Git as Terminal on Windows does not by default have git installed unlike Linux/Mac ````https://git-scm.com/downloads/win````.
+Run through the installation and make sure to select _“Git from the command line and also from 3rd-party software”_ when prompted (this is already the recommended option).
+Then you can open Terminal on Windows and run ````git --version```` to check it is intalled.

 1. Make a new repository.
 2. Open terminal and clone this repo to yours (it should hopefully have all the tutorial data as I started by cloning the Notion tutorial repo).